LIVRE-OS/livreos/README.md

 Sovereign Identity Operating System
 **Verify anything.
 Reveal nothing.
 Own everything.**

-LIVRE OS is the world’s first **identity-native operating system** — a modular, privacy-preserving foundation for digital identity, verification, and self-sovereign data control.
+LIVRE OS is the world’s first **identity-native operating system**, a modular, privacy-preserving foundation for digital identity, verification, and self-sovereign data control.

 This repository contains the **public website** for the LIVRE OS project.